showrin20/Data-Structure-and-Algorithm/Sorting Algorithms/Readme.md

 Input:  [4, -2, 2, 6, 3, -3, 1, 6, 5, -2, 3]
 Output: [-3, -2, -2, 1, 2, 3, 3, 4, 5, 6, 6]
 ```

-#### How to Use

-1. Copy the function into your codebase.
-2. Pass an array of integers (including negatives) as input to `count_sort`.
-3. The function returns the sorted array.

 #### Applications
 - Sorting integers in datasets with mixed positive and negative values.